hanktchen18/Face-Rocognition-Attendance-System/README.md

 # FaceRocognitionAttendanceSystem

-A Python-based real-time facial recognition that marks attendance using a webcam
+A Python-based real-time facial recognition that marks attendance using a webcam.

 # What I Learned